The Open Fund and Women Make Music Criteria

-The Open Fund is available to any music creator or not-for-profit organisation whose project or programme fits with all three of our funding priorities:
+The Open Fund and Women Make Music are available to any music creator or not-for-profit organisation whose project or programme fits with all three of our funding priorities:

 - To support the creation, performance and promotion of outstanding new music in any genre